Lower ab circuit to get a complete 6 pack workout

 Please read these general exercise guidelines before you start.

-Lower ab circuit – the exercises
+Lower ab circuit exercise chart

 Reverse crunch